Integrated Intelligence Center (iic)

 The Integrated Intelligence Center (iic) fuses seamlessly with existing C4ISR capabilities – such as sensors data, video and other intelligence products – from Defense and other Government ministries and agencies.

 Versatile ISR Ops and PED

-At the heart of the iic is GA-ASI's integrated suite of automated mission capabilities, including GA-ASI's STARE (System for Tactical Archival, Retrieval, and Exploitation) software, MMC (Multi-Mission Controller) software and Metis, a tasking, collection management, and intelligence sharing program.
+At the heart of the iic is GA-ASI's integrated suite of automated mission capabilities, including GA-ASI's STARE (System for Tasking and Real-Time Exploitation) software, MMC (Multi-Mission Controller) software and Metis, a tasking, collection management, and intelligence sharing program.
 These core products provide a unified intelligence collection and Processing, Exploitation and Dissemination (PED) capability to efficiently consolidate and allocate mission assets throughout the entire ISR lifecycle.